gotonode/compress/docs/DEFINITION.md

 The time complexity for Huffman coding is O(n) and the same time complexity applies for LZW.

 It'll be interesting to see how these two algorithms fare up against each other.
-Obvisouly implementation matters, and the type and quality of it.
-A LZW done will could be 10 times as fast as a Huffman done wrong.
+Obviously implementation matters, and the type and quality of it.
+Huffman done well could be 10 times as fast as LZW done poorly.

 #### Sources

-* [Huffman coding on Wikipedia](https://en.wikipedia.org/wiki/Huffman_coding) (used as a strating point for reference)
+* [Huffman coding on Wikipedia](https://en.wikipedia.org/wiki/Huffman_coding) (used as a starting point for reference)
 * [Huffman Code on Brilliant.org](https://brilliant.org/wiki/huffman-encoding/)
-* [Lempel–Ziv–Welch on Wikipedia](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch) (used as a strating point for reference)
+* [Lempel–Ziv–Welch on Wikipedia](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch) (used as a starting point for reference)